-1) Dissolving Community Care Access Centres (CCAC) by realigning their functions to existing areas of the health system?

-2) Locating care co-ordinators within primary care?

-3) Enabling LHINs to plan, integrate, fund, monitor and be ultimately accountable for local health system performance (inclusive of public health) while refraining from service delivery and management
+- 1) Dissolving Community Care Access Centres (CCAC) by realigning their functions to existing areas of the health system? - 2) Locating care co-ordinators within primary care? - 3) Enabling LHINs to plan, integrate, fund, monitor and be ultimately accountable for local health system performance (inclusive of public health) while refraining from service delivery and management

-In December 2015, Health Minister Dr. Eric Hoskins released a discussion paper to provide a blueprint to reform home and community care and achieve greater health system integration.^{1,2} Much of the paper was informed by RNAO's Enhancing Community Care for Ontarians (ECCO) model,3 which was referenced in the document.
-RNAO engaged in a comprehensive analysis of the paper and issued a series of recommendations.4 In June 2016, the Health Minister introduced legislative changes, through Bill 210 Patients First Act.5 For example, it enabled the elimination of CCACs as structural entities.
+In December 2015, Health Minister Dr. Eric Hoskins released a discussion paper to provide a blueprint to reform home and community care and achieve greater health system integration.
+Much of the paper was informed by RNAO's Enhancing Community Care for Ontarians (ECCO) model, which was referenced in the document.
+RNAO engaged in a comprehensive analysis of the paper and issued a series of recommendations.
+In June 2016, the Health Minister introduced legislative changes, through Bill 210 Patients First Act.
+For example, it enabled the elimination of CCACs as structural entities.
 The proposed legislation also provided a framework, upon which other policy interventions can be built (e.g. re-aligning CCAC functions).
 On September 12, 2016 the Legislature was prorogued, meaning Bill 210 was taken off the order paper.
-However, RNAO has been informed that the government intends to reintroduce the Bill shortly.
+However, the Patients First Act reappeared as Bill 41, on October 6, 2016, and RNAO provided 13 recommendations in its response to the bill.
+Bill 41 received Royal Assent on December 8, 2016.